ronaly/sangyaw/README.md

 # build
 # from  1.0.0+42 to 1.0.0+43
-flutter pubver bump build
+pubver bump build

 # patch
 # from 1.0.0 to 1.0.1
-flutter pubver bump patch
+pubver bump patch

 # minor
 # from 1.0.0 to 1.1.0
-flutter pubver bump minor
+pubver bump minor

 # major
 # from 1.0.0 to 2.0.0
-flutter pubver bump major
+pubver bump major

 ## the usual use
-flutter pubver bump minor
+pubver bump patch

 2) run command in sangyaw app base directory flutter build apk --split-per-abi

+3) upload to google drive, releases

+- Summary of deployment commands

+pubver bump patch
+flutter build apk --split-per-abi